Tally Hall

 Tally Hall (sometimes stylized as tallyhall) is an American rock band formed in Ann Arbor, Michigan, in December 2002, and publicly active until the conclusion of their Good & Evil tour in 2011.
+The band's line-up consists of guitarists Joe Hawley and Rob Cantor, bassist Zubin Sedghi, keyboardist Andrew Horowitz and drummer Ross Federman.
 The band is known for its eclectic musical style, extensive use of vocal harmonies, and matching outfits featuring white button up shirts, colored neckties, and after 2008, black vests.
 The members originally described their musical style as "wonky rock", later redefining their sound as "fabloo" (/fəˈbluː/ fə-BLOO), to not let any particular genres define their music after critics began defining the characteristics of "wonky rock".

 Once under the Atlantic Records recording label, Tally Hall was, again, signed to the indie label Quack!
 Media, who previously helped finance and nationally distribute their debut studio album, Marvin's Marvelous Mechanical Museum on October 24, 2005.
 They released their second album, Good & Evil, on June 21, 2011.

-Certain Tally Hall members (Rob Cantor, Joe Hawley, and Zubin Sedghi) also provided the vocals and music for all of the songs along with Tara Jayne Sands in Happy Monster Band, a children's television series that aired on Playhouse Disney.
+Certain Tally Hall members (Cantor, Hawley and Sedghi) also provided the vocals and music for all of the songs along with Tara Jayne Sands in Happy Monster Band, a children's television series that aired on Playhouse Disney.

 History

 Early years and Marvin's Marvelous Mechanical Museum

 Andrew Horowitz, born in Warren, New Jersey, began writing songs when he was eight years old and studied composition at the University of Michigan.
 There he met Rob Cantor, who had attended high school with Zubin Sedghi.
-Cantor and Sedghi had previously played in a band named listedBlack when both were in highschool.
+Cantor and Sedghi had previously played in a band named listedBlack when both were in high school.
 The three soon decided to play music together, going under the name 540 and playing small shows at the university.
 At the same time, fellow Michigan student Joe Hawley was studying film, and had formed the sketch comedy group anonyMous.
 Cantor eventually joined this group, and through this connection soon invited Hawley to join 540 upon learning he could play guitar, and had some musical experience writing songs for his film projects.
 The lineup was rounded out by drummer Steve Gallagher, and they soon went under various other names, such as Gallagher and PartyBoobyTrap.
 They eventually settled on Tally Hall, named after a local mall's food court.
 This lineup recorded various demo EPs, which were later collected and released as Complete Demos in November 2004.
 Before the release however, Gallagher suddenly left the group in May of that year.
 He was replaced by Ross Federman, who had attended the same high school as Hawley, after the latter heard him bragging about his drum skills while passing by his dorm.